nelsonjchen/github-wiki-see-rs/README.md

 Humans should see the "content" as a redirect; the robots should not.

 All links rendered in the tool going outside of GitHub are tagged with `rel="nofollow ugc"` to prevent ranking manipulation which is probably one the reason wiki content was excluded from indexing.

+A Cloudflare Worker is placed in front to additionally protect against the service accidentally mirroring indexable content on GitHub as well as enrich a "last modified" header date on the proxied content if possible from the original content if the original content isn't indexable.

 ## Decommissioning